GabelHub/FAMoS/README.md

 #### future.off

 Initially, FAMoS can be tricky to set up.
 To this end, the use of *futures* can be switched off, which prints all function output and error messages directly into the console.
 This can be quite useful for debugging.

+#### log.interval

+If futures are used during a FAMoS run, there will be a message printed every *X* seconds, informing the user which models fits are still running. *log.interval* allows to specify the interval of *X*.
+Default to 10 minutes (600 seconds).